assignments-codex/level-3-assignments/week-6/day-4-breakout-task.md

 #### Goal

-Stabilize flaky tests and selectors.
+Add coverage and snapshot where appropriate.

 #### Steps

 1. Complete what we built in lecture.
-2. Replace brittle selectors with role or text queries and fix timing with proper async utilities.
+2. Add a coverage command and improve one low coverage area.
+3. If you choose to use a snapshot, target a stable output only.
+Update responsibly.
-3. Extra practice if you want
+4. Extra practice if you want
-   - document a brief test strategy in the README
+   - set a small global threshold and reach it